 (f) Changes to the statement of cash flows

-There were no material adjustments to the cash flow statement as a result of the conversion to IFRS.
+There were no material adjustments to the operating, investing or financing activity subtotals in the December 31, 2010 consolidated statements of cash flow as a result of the conversion to IFRS.

 4. FUTURE ACCOUNTING POLICIES